Jack the Ripper: Other alleged victims

 Both the Whitehall Mystery and the Pinchin Street case may have been part of a series of murders known as the "Thames Mysteries", committed by a single serial killer dubbed the "Torso killer".
 It is debatable whether Jack the Ripper and the "Torso killer" were the same person or separate serial killers active in the same area.
 The modus operandi of the Torso killer differed from that of the Ripper, and police at the time discounted any connection between the two.
 Only one of the four victims linked to the Torso killer, Elizabeth Jackson, was ever identified.
 Jackson was a 24-year-old prostitute from Chelsea whose various body parts were collected from the River Thames over a three-week period between 31 May and 25 June 1889.

-On 29 December 1888, the body of a seven-year-old boy named John Gill was found in a stable block in Manningham, Bradford.
+On 29 December 1888, the body of a seven-year-old boy named John Gill was discovered in a stable block in Manningham, Bradford.
 Gill had been missing since the morning of 27 December.
-His legs had been severed, his abdomen opened, his intestines partly drawn out, and his heart and one ear removed.
+His legs had been severed, his abdomen opened, his intestines partly drawn out, and his heart and one ear were missing.
 Similarities with the Ripper murders led to press speculation that the Ripper had killed him.
 The boy's employer, 23-year-old milkman William Barrett, was twice arrested for the murder but was released due to insufficient evidence.
 No-one was ever prosecuted.

 Carrie Brown (nicknamed "Shakespeare", reportedly for her habit of quoting Shakespeare's sonnets) was strangled with clothing and then mutilated with a knife on 24 April 1891 in New York City.
 Her body was found with a large tear through her groin area and superficial cuts on her legs and back.
-No organs were removed from the scene, though an ovary was found upon the bed, either purposely removed or unintentionally dislodged.
+No organs were removed from the scene, though an ovary was found on the bed, either purposely removed or unintentionally dislodged.
 At the time, the murder was compared to those in Whitechapel, though the Metropolitan Police eventually ruled out any connection.